Quantized plastic deformation: Algorithmic efficiency

 Still, since in the proposed setting the solution of the elastic problem is manageable, due to the close to quadratic behavior of the elastic energy inside the FED, one can favorably compare the algorithmic complexity of the proposed algorithm with that of the `purely elastic' algorithm used in \cite{Roberta,BaggioST2023a, SalmanBBZGT21,BaggioST2023b}.

 First, we note that in the `purely elastic' approach one has to rely on the computationally-expensive quasi-Newton solver, as the task is always to minimize a highly non-convex function, which implies a large number of computational steps for each increment of the loading parameter.
-To make an estimate of the computational cost of such an algorithm, we can assume that the loading increment is $\Delta\alpha=10^{-6}$--$10^{-5}$ as in \cite{Roberta,BaggioST2023a, SalmanBBZGT21,BaggioST2023b}.
-Given a quasi-Newton algorithm dealing with {t}ens of thousands of variables, no less than $n_s=100$ solver steps are usually needed \cite{NPJA20}.
-Since in each of these steps the gradient of the energy has to be calculated using a loop over all the elements, we obtain an estimate of around $10^{7} aN $--$10^{8} aN $ basic operations, where $a$ is the number of basic operations to compute a single entry of the gradient and $N$ is the number of entries.
+To make an estimate of the computational cost associated with such an algorithm, we can assume that the loading increment is $\Delta\alpha=10^{-6}$--$10^{-5}$ as in \cite{Roberta,BaggioST2023a, SalmanBBZGT21,BaggioST2023b}.
+Given that the adopted quasi-Newton algorithm would have to deal with {t}ens of thousands of variables, no less than $n_s=100$ solver steps would be usually needed \cite{NPJA20}.
+Since in each of these steps the gradient of the energy has to be calculated using a loop over all the elements, we obtain an estimate of around $10^{7} aN $--$10^{8} aN $ operations, where $a$ is the number of basic operations needed to compute a single entry of the gradient and $N$ is the number of entries.
 The energy gradient has to be multiplied by the quasi-Newton matrix, which requires an update of the entire energy gradient with $pN$ operations where $p\sim n_s$.
-For $N=100\times 100=10^4$ this gives around $10^{13}a$--$10^{14}a$ operations in a loading protocol extended up to 100\% geometric shear.
+For $N=100\times 100=10^4$ this gives around $10^{13}a$--$10^{14}a$ operations along the loading path stretching up to 100\% geometric shear.